Walt Disney's Carousel of Progress: Act 3: 1940s

 The third act is set on Halloween during the "Fabulous Forties".
 John is wearing a sweater while sitting at a circular booth-style kitchen table.
 New kitchen technologies include a refrigerator that holds more quantity of food and ice cubes and an automatic dishwasher.
 John mentions he is now part of the "rat race" and they now have television, when it works, and that John Cameron Swayze brings the news every night.

-The grandparents then appear on the right room, where the grandfather is sleeping and the grandmother changes the television channel to wrestling.
+The grandparents then appear on the right room, where the grandfather is sleeping and the grandmother changes the television channel to boxing.
 A now teenage Jim calls from his room and asks for his father's opinion on the Jack-O-Lantern he carved, to which John says it's scary; Jim remarks he used his "beautiful sister Patty" as a model.
 Patty is seen on the right room using an old exercise machine that was "all the rage in the twenties", while talking on the phone about her date for that night.
 After this, John tells the audience that he is caught up in the "do-it-yourself" craze as they are redoing their basement and making it into a rumpus room.
 On the left room, Sarah is putting up wallpaper using a "paint mixer" that John says he made for her, using Sarah's food mixer.
 As John admires his handiwork, the paint mixer goes haywire and shoots paint everywhere.